arekinath/erlzdoor/README.md

 ## How it works

 This is a NIF binding that defers most of its work off onto a worker thread (spawned at startup).
 The worker thread handles requests to open/close a door.
+When a door is opened, the process that called zdoor:open/2 "owns" the door from then on.

-Then, the door spawns its own threads behind the scenes to handle actual requests.
-We convert these into Erlang messages (while the handler thread is blocked on a wait condition).
+The opened door spawns its own threads behind the scenes to handle actual requests (these are injected by the kernel).
+We convert these into Erlang messages (while the handler thread is blocked on a wait condition), and send them to the owner process.

-Finally, Erlang calls into the zdoor:reply/2 NIF and this unlocks the door server thread and returns the given reply value.
+Finally, the owner process calls into the zdoor:reply/2 NIF and this unlocks the door server thread and returns the given reply value back to the door.

+(currently the owner process of a door cannot be changed once opened, and only one request/reply sequence can be in progress at once)

 ## Example